Error-331/code_tests/docs/bible/links.md

 Like Mighty Waters - March 31 (Psalm 36:6 KJV; Even so, as I perceive glimpses of your glory, expand my wonder and trust; I am but a small part in the larger whole of creation, and that brings me peace, clarity, and relief);

+Rest in Hope - April 1 (Hope is not only an anchor for our souls; it's also a place where we can rest; Rejoicing is an appropriate response to the Lord's faithfulness; Instead of rushing through times of grounded trust, we can ease deeply into the rest available there; We don't always need to be riding high or sinking low);

 ## Misc

 Христос и Крест (Франко);